-It is a minimally invasive and efficient procedure subject to an insignificant risk of developing complications; nonetheless, side effects are likely to appear as in any other surgical procedure.
+It is a minimally invasive and efficient procedure subject to an insignificant risk of developing complications.
+Side effects, however, are likely to appear as in any other surgical procedure.

 Bleeding is the most frequent complication derived from follicle puncture.
 In most cases, it is just a slight vaginal bleeding.
-Also, as any other surgical intervention, egg retrieval carries with it the risk of infections, and the anesthesia administered might lead to certain complications such as allergies.
+Secondly, as any other surgical intervention, egg retrieval carries with it the risk of infections, and the anesthesia administered might lead to certain complications such as allergies.